scriptnull/vishnubharathi.codes/source/_posts/book-notes-hooked.md

 > A habit is when not doing an action causes a bit of discomfort

+The books introduces four parameters that we should think about while building new products.
+They are
+- Trigger
+- Action
+- Variable Reward
+- Investment

 ## Triggers
+Trigger is something that triggers the user to use your product.
+There are two kinds of triggers: External and Internal triggers.

+External triggers:
+- Paid Triggers: Advertising, search engine marketing, etc.
+- Earned Triggers: Favourable Press mentions, features on app store, etc.
+- Relationship Triggers: Word of mouth, referrals, somebody shared on social media, etc.
+- Owned Triggers: Email newsletter to which user is subscribed, app icon on user's iphone screen, bookmarks, app notifications, etc.

+Internal triggers:

 > Emotions, particularly negative ones, are powerful internal triggers and greatly influence our daily routines.